Gianatmaja/Udacity-Data-Engineering-Nanodegree/Data-Modelling-with-Postgres/README.md

 ### Objective
 In this project, the objective is to create a Postgres database with tables designed to optimize queries on song play analysis.
 To achieve this, we will define fact and dimension tables for a star schema, and write an ETL pipeline that transfers data from JSON files in two local directories into these tables in Postgres using Python and SQL.

-### Contents
+### Project Structure
-Below is a description of the files contained in this repository:
+The main files in this repository are listed below:

     .
     ├── create_tables.py  # Running this Python script will create blank tables in the database.